UFrameIT/archives/README.md

 ## compiling the archives
 1. Make sure you have an up to date `mmt.jar` located in `../MMT/deploy/mmt.jar` relative to the archives repository.
 2. Run `.\build.cmd` (on Windows) or `.\build.sh` (on \*nix)

+## In case of errors
+Often using [clean.sh](https://github.com/UFrameIT/archives/commit/2915df100e709d6c8f3b7cd3f73437bb586230d5) can resolve weird errors that might pop up.
+It can be used on Windows via the git bash.
+The cmd script is not complete.